-The US Fish and Wildlife Service’s Wildlife Without Borders Program created the Critically Endangered Animals Conservation Fund (CEACF) to provide funding for projects that work to protect critically endangered species in Africa, Asia, South America, and Oceania.
+The US Fish and Wildlife Service created the Critically Endangered Animals Conservation Fund (CEACF) to provide funding for projects that work to protect critically endangered species in Africa, Asia, South America, and Oceania.

 The goal of the CEACF is to provide support to projects that have a high likelihood of creating long-lasting benefits to species facing the immediate threat of global extinction.
-The Critically Endangered Animals Conservation fund has funded 104 projects, since 2009, in 39 countries.
+The Critically Endangered Animals Conservation fund has funded 104 projects, since 2009, in 40 countries.
 The Service’s support often acts as a catalyst to leverage additional funding from other sources for these projects.
-From 2009-2014, the Wildlife Without Borders - Critically Endangered Animals Conservation fund has awarded $2,697,391 that was leveraged with $4,887,620 in matching funds.
+From 2009-2014, the Critically Endangered Animals Conservation Fund has awarded $2,697,391 that was leveraged with $4,887,620 in matching funds.
 Project highlights include:

 - Cambodia: Increasing the effectiveness of patrols to discover new Batagur Affinis nests using the SMART (Spatial Monitoring and Reporting Tool) method originally developed by WCS and USFWS for tiger conservation.
 All nests found will be incubated and guarded by wardens and then transferred from the field to head-starting facilities for subsequent release and monitoring of at least 25 turtles.